sarmong/dotfiles/README.md

 ## VIM TODO

+- show all results in telescope (now showing only the ones that fit the screen)
 - setup vimwiki
   - fix mardown checkboxes and crossed lines
   - alt + tab to change buffers?